Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: Introduction

 \section{Introduction}

 Searching for novel supersolids~(SS) and exploring their nature is an interesting topic in the field of condensed matter physics~\cite{BEC1,BEC2,BEC3,over}.
-The controllable ultracold-atom system in optical lattices provides a pristine and convenient platform to realize such tasks~\cite{BEC4,BEC5}.
-Multi-component systems of ultracold atoms are possible candidates to host the SS phase~\cite{p1,p2,p3,p4}.
+The controllable ultracold-atom system provides a pristine and convenient platform to realize such tasks~\cite{BEC4,BEC5} with multi-component systems of ultracold atoms being possible candidates to host the SS phase~\cite{p1,p2,p3,p4}.
 In particular Bose-Einstein-condensates in cavities have allowed for the successful observation of supersolids in experiments~\cite{Leonard2017a, Leonard2017b}.
 Recently, supersolid properties have been found also in systems of dipolar quantum droplets~\cite{Tanzi2019,Boettcher2019}.

-The Jaynes-Cummings-Hubbard~(JCH) model is a particular two component system, which is a combination of the JC model~\cite{QED,SMI} and the coupled cavities where each cavity contains a two-level atom, is an interesting variant of cavity coupled quantum systems.

-Experimentally, the JCH model can be realized by a coupled-transmission-line resonator~\cite{Low} or trapped ions~\cite{Experimental}.
+The Jaynes-Cummings-Hubbard~(JCH) model, a combination of the Jaynes-Cummings~(JC) model~\cite{QED,SMI} of coupled cavities where each cavity contains a two-level atom, is an interesting variant of cavity coupled quantum systems.
+Experimentally, the JCH model can be realized by a coupled transmission-line resonator~\cite{Low} or trapped ions~\cite{Experimental}.
 Analytically, the mean-field~(MF) theory~\cite{MF, MF1}, the Ginzburg-Landau theory~\cite{GL}, the strong-coupling random-phase approximation method~\cite{strong} and the Green-function method~\cite{qpd} are all used to study the properties of the JCH model.
-Furthermore, the correlation and critical exponents of the JCH model can be obtained by many reliable numerical methods, such as, the density matrix renormalization group algorithm(DMRG)~\cite{AM,Fermionized} and the quantum Monte-Carlo(QMC) method~\cite{Dynamical critical, zhaojize}.
+Furthermore, the correlation and critical exponents of the JCH model can be obtained by many reliable numerical methods, such as the density-matrix renormalization group algorithm (DMRG)~\cite{AM,Fermionized} and the quantum Monte-Carlo (QMC) method~\cite{Dynamical critical, zhaojize}.

-Moreover, several interesting topics concerning the JCH model have been studied, which include fractional quantum Hall physics~\cite{Fractional}, quantum transport~\cite{Quantum transport}, quantum-state transmission~\cite{Quantum-state}, on-site disorder~\cite{MF1,Disorder} and the interesting quantum phase transition between the superfluid~(SF) phase and the Mott-insulator~(MI) phase~\cite{SMI}.